Rakesh-Mourya-G/xen-orchestra/docs/advanced.md

 # Advanced features

-This section is dedicated to all others Xen Orchestra "advanced features".
+This section is dedicated to all others CloudVisor "advanced features".

 ## Live Telemetry